 Data protection and privacy

-In order to deliver services to citizens and communities in East Ayrshire, it is necessary for the Council to collect, gather and process personal data about residents, employees and other individuals.
+In order to deliver services to citizens and communities in East Ayrshire, it is necessary for us to collect, gather and process personal data about residents, employees and other individuals.

 In compliance with the Data Protection Act 2018, the Council has registered as a Data Controller with the Information Commissioner’s Office (ICO).
 Registration number Z6911362